 - Less than or equal to (<=)

-Suppose we have a dataset of students, and we want to count the number of students who scored more than 80 in Math and less than 70 in English.
+You have students and we want to count the number of students who scored more than 80 in Math.
+But also the ones scored less than 70 in English.
 We can use the COUNTIFS function with logical operators.
-The formula would be:

 =COUNTIFS(Math,”>80″, English,”<70″)

-Here, Math and English are the named ranges in the dataset.
-The first criteria are to count the cells where the score in Math is greater than 80, and the second criteria are to count the cells where the score in English is less than 70.
+Here, Math and English are named.
+The first criteria are to count the cells where the score in Math is greater than 80.
+Also, the second criteria is counting the cells where the score in English is less than 70.

 =COUNTIFS(Product,”Product A”, Salesperson,{“John”,”Jane”})